-The Eiger Mountain (Fig. 1) is characterized by a steep, approximately 1800 m-high NW face.
-This NW rock face can be subdivided in an upper part that ranges in elevation between c.
-3950 m a.s.l. and 2800 m a.s.l where the wall is > 50° steep and nearly vertical in some locations (Figs. 1b,2), and in a flatter base segment (lower part), which continuously grades into grassland beneath an elevation of 2200 m a.s.l.
-On the opposite side, the SE rock face is a several hundred-meter yet equally steep rock wall (> 60° slope angle), and 2 small circue glaciers feeding into a larger active glacier further downslope (Figs. 1a,b) border the rockwall foot.
+The Eiger mountain (Fig. 1) is characterized by a steep, approximately $1800 \, \mathrm{m}$ high NW face.
+This NW rock face can be subdivided into an upper part that ranges in elevation between ca. $3950 \, \mathrm{and} \, 2800 \, \mathrm{m} \, \mathrm{a.s.l.}$, where the wall is $> 50^{\circ}$ steep and nearly vertical in some locations (Figs. 1b, 2) and into a flatter base segment (lower part), which continuously grades into grassland beneath an elevation of $2200 \, \mathrm{m} \, \mathrm{a.s.l.}$ On the opposite side, the SE rock face is a several hundred meters high and equally steep rockwall ($> 60^{\circ}$ slope angle), and two small cirque glaciers feeding into a larger active glacier further downslope (Fig. 1a, b) border the rockwall foot.

-- 80 The morphology of the Alps largely records the response of glacial erosion during the Last Glacial Maximum (LGM) and previous glaciation (Schlunegger and Norton, 2013).
-For the region surrounding Mt.
-Eiger, the history of glacial coverage and erosion can only be inferred indirectly from reconstructions of previous ice extends, accomplished e.g., through the dating of moraines or the mapping of ice trim lines, since there is no geomorphic data available for Mt.
-Eiger itself that could be used to identify the glacial imprint on this mountain.
-However, a reconstruction of the glacial coverage of the Alps during - the LGM (Bini et al., 2009; Kelly et al., 2004) shows that the Alpine glaciers were large enough to cover the NW rock face even above 2800 m a.s.l..
-These glaciers disappeared shortly before c.
-18 ka (Wirsig et al., 2016b, 2016a), and the NW rock face of the Mt.
-Eiger has been largely ice free since then.
-Exceptions are the small ice sheets on the uppermost part of the rock wall itself, e.g., the so called 'white spider' (Weisse Spinne; Fig. 1).
-On the opposite side, the upper part of the rock face situated above 3000 m a.s.l. was not covered by ice since the at least the glacial advance during the Egesen Stadial of - 90 the Younger Drays, approximately 12 11 ka ago (Ivy-Ochs et al., 2009).
-This was thus the last time when local glaciers could have covered the rock wall above 3000 m elevation.
+The morphology of the Alps largely records the response of glacial erosion during the Last Glacial Maximum (LGM) and previous glaciations (Schlunegger and Norton, 2013).
+For the region surrounding the Eiger, the history of glacial coverage and erosion can only be inferred indirectly from reconstructions of previous ice extents, accomplished, e.g., through the dating of moraines or the mapping of ice trim lines, since there are no geomorphic data available for the Eiger itself that could be used to identify the glacial imprint on this mountain.
+However, a reconstruction of the glacial coverage of the Alps during the LGM (Bini et al., 2009; Kelly et al., 2004) shows that the Alpine glaciers were large enough to cover the NW rock face even above 2800 m a.s.l.
+These glaciers disappeared shortly before ca. 18 ka (Wirsig et al., 2016a, b), and the NW rock face of the Eiger has been largely ice-free since then.
+Exceptions are the small ice bodies on the uppermost part of the rockwall itself, e.g., the so-called "white spider" (Weisse Spinne; Fig. 1).
+These small ice fields are reminiscent of cirque glaciers.
+On the SE side, the upper part of the rock face situated above 3000 m a.s.l. has not